Background & Resources

 The Legislature passed a resolution, SJR 20, requiring the State Auditor to count the untested SAFE kits in Kentucky.

-An investigation by the State Auditor in 2015 found there were 3,090 untested sexual assault kits on the shelves of local law enforcement agencies and at the KSP forensic laboratory.
-The grant will be used to test these kits at private vendor laboratory Sorenson Forensics in Utah.
+The investigation by the State Auditor found there were 3,090 untested sexual assault kits on the shelves of local law enforcement agencies and at the KSP forensic laboratory.
+The Auditor's report also made recommendations for reform to ensure kits were tested in the future.

-KSP began sending kits in batches of about 60 in May 2016.
-The lab started receiving results from Sorenson in August 2016.
-KSP analyzes and verifies the results and uploads any DNA profiles obtained during the analysis into the state and national DNA databases.
+KSP began sending kits in batches of about 60 to a private lab.
+The lab started receiving results in August 2016.
+KSP began analyzing and verifying the results and uploading DNA profiles obtained during the analysis into the state and national DNA databases.